 Because I spend so much time working at a computer, I designed a computer cabinet that would allow me to stand or sit while I work.
 It takes less than 10 seconds to convert from one position to the other.
 As an added bonus, moving the computer to its own stand freed some workspace on my desk.

-by Grace Ombry
+By Grace Ombry

-Bill Dauser couldn’t find an automobile to suit his needs, so he designed and built his own using epoxy, among other things.
+Bill Dauser couldn’t find an automobile to suit his needs, so he designed this home-built station wagon himself, using epoxy, among other things.

 The Muskegon, Michigan carpenter welded two Eldorado front ends back-to-back to create the frame.
-This arrangement allowed for front wheel drive and four wheel independent suspension.
-The auto also has four wheel disc brakes and a Buick 231 V6 engine.
+This arrangement allowed for front-wheel drive and four-wheel independent suspension.
+The auto also has four-wheel disc brakes and a Buick 231 V6 engine.
 Continue reading

-No matter what kind of boat you have, there is nothing so delightful as building or fixing the part that steers her.
+I built a retractable rudder case because no matter what kind of boat you have, there is nothing so delightful as building or fixing the part that steers her.

 A reliable, easily lifted rudder system can greatly enhance the performance of a shoal draft boat.
 After years of building boats for our customers and ourselves, we’ve come to appreciate the importance of a functional and reliable steering and rudder system.
 Continue reading